mojuwara/note-taking-app/README.md

 - TODO - Backspace on first cell in an empty row that's not the first data row deletes that row
 - TOD - Rate limiting

+### AWS
+- Authentication(Where is this stored?
+How to link data to logged-in user?)
+- Storage (S3 for notes + metadata, DynamoDB for file struction)
+- Function (Lambda backend to update S3 and DynamoDB)

 - Files:
 	- selectedPath:
 		- Can be a file or folder